Hyperion (comics): Squadron Supreme of America

-A variation of the Mark Milton version of Hyperion appears as a member of the Squadron Supreme of America.
-This version is a simulacrum created by Mephisto and programmed by the Power Elite.
-Hyperion was programmed to be a mild-mannered man raised by farmers who had the strength of an Eternal.
+A variation of Hyperion appears as a member of the Squadron Supreme of America.
+This version is a simulacrum created by Mephisto who was programmed to possess the strength of an Eternal.
 In his personal time, he works as a history teacher at Buscema High School in Kensington, Maryland.

-In the team's first mission, Hyperion and the Squadron Supreme of America fought Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.
-Hyperion had Orka tied up in chains.

-Then, the Squadron Supreme visited another oil platform in the Gulf of Mexico.
-The Squadron Supreme then made short work of Namor and the Defenders of the Deep.

-During the War of the Realms storyline, Mark was teaching a class when a code red was issued.
-He and other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
-Hyperion and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Phil Coulson sends them to Ohio which has become a battleground.

-Hyperion was with the Squadron Supreme attempting to apprehend Black Panther, when he infiltrated the Pentagon to confront Phil Coulson.
-Hyperion states that the Squadron Supreme are the United States' sanctioned superhero team in light of the Avengers becoming an "anti-American" team.

 Powers and abilities

 Hyperion is a member of the race of superhumans known as the Eternals.
-As a result, he has superhuman strength, speed, stamina, durability, agility, reflexes, flight.
-All versions of Hyperion possess these superhuman attributes, and in a few cases powerful breath.
-Each also has greatly enhanced sensory perceptions which extends to being able to perceive the entire electromagnetic spectrum (IR, UV vision; radio hearing and radar).
-Their "atomic vision" allows them to fire beams off heat from their eyes.
+As a result, he has superhuman strength, speed, stamina, durability, agility, reflexes, and flight.
+All versions of Hyperion possess these superhuman attributes, and, in a few cases, powerful breath able to generate force winds and freezing cold.
+Each also has greatly enhanced sensory perceptions which extends to being able to perceive the entire electromagnetic spectrum.
+Their "atomic vision" allows them to fire beams of heat from their eyes.

-The heroic Earth-712 version of Hyperion also possesses the ability to use cosmic energy to augment his life force granting him great longevity and regenerative abilities.
-Most of the powers and vitality of Hyperion and his alternative versions are diminished when exposed to "argonite radiation."
+The Earth-712 incarnation of Hyperion can use cosmic energy to augment his life force, granting him longevity and regenerative abilities.
+The powers of Hyperion and his alternative versions are drained when exposed to argonite radiation.